Hardpoint-Systems/.github/profile/README.md

 > *Engineering excellence with a focus on aesthetics.
 Your battery dock no longer has to be an eyesore!*

 ### 🛠️ What We Do
-* **Top Notch Design:** Beautiful and functional quality of life accsessories for the VEX ecosystem.
+* **Top Notch Design:** Beautiful and functional quality of life accessories for the VEX ecosystem.

 ### 📍 Connect With Us
 We are active across the web.
 Verify our official presence here: